elzayyat/MiniLang_Compiler_Project/README.md

-Trae

-13 context(s) used

-ASTNode.cs

-ArrayDeclarationNode.cs

-ArrayAccessNode.cs

-SemanticAnalyzer.cs

-Token.cs

-CallNode.cs

-...
-More ( 7 +)

-I need to check if the README.md file exists and what content it has before enhancing it with more details about the project files.

-README.md :( 1 - 100 )

-I need to check if the README.md file exists and what its content is.
-Let me search for it in the codebase.

-Search in the workspace

 # MiniLang Compiler Project
 A comprehensive compiler implementation for the MiniLang programming language, built in C#.
 This project demonstrates the complete compilation pipeline from lexical analysis to intermediate code generation.